FelixAugenstein/cloud-pak-for-data-tutorial-part-vi/README.md

 For Fairness, Quality and Drift of the GermanCreditRiskModel you should see one or even more alerts each on your dashboard.
 - Fairness monitor - looks for biased outcomes from your model.
 If there is a fairness issue, a warning icon appears.
 - Quality monitor -  determines how well your model predicts outcomes.
 When quality monitoring is enabled, it generates a set of metrics every hour by default.
-- Drift monitor - determines if the data the model is processing is causing a drop in accuracy over time.
+- Drift monitor - determines if the data the model is processing is causing a drop in accuracy or in data consistency over time.

 <h4>1) Fairness</h4>